Every recruiter’s end goal is the same — to improve the quality of work and build strong teams that perform well.

 People with strong adaptive skills have a huge potential for growth and can take an effective course of action even when things don’t go according to plan.
 That’s an ability that can be of great use in any working environment, which is probably why nearly half of C-suite leaders see adaptability as crucial for their success in the future.

-High agility is among the top five skills employers look for in potential employees because the economic environment is constantly changing, and people who don’t always need a map to handle their work efficiently perform better.
+Flexibility is among the top ten skills employers look for in potential employees because the economic environment is constantly changing, and people who don’t always need a map to handle their work efficiently perform better.

 Adaptability is critical for leadership roles.
 The higher up the ladder you are, the more you need to consider a wide variety of variables and complexities when you conduct an effective business strategy, and the more you need to find a way to adapt your course of action.